All About EMCL

 (4)

-The time available to prepare the master thesis is six months.
+The time available to prepare the master thesis is 23 weeks.
 This period should not be exceeded.
 When assigning the subject and scope of the master thesis, the supervising professor or professors must ensure that the deadline can be met.
-The time available for the master thesis may be extended by at most three months if the candidate submits a well-founded application and the supervising university professors agree.
+The Service Center for International Students (SCIS) at TUD must be informed on the starting date.
+The time available for the master thesis may be extended by at most 13 weeks if the candidate submits a well-founded application.
+The SCIS must be informed on this extension by the local supervisor, immediately.

 (5)